 Matt Pfaffenbach, DTNA vice president of powertrain operations, said at the time the investment was “about more than just innovation; it’s about creating job opportunities and upskilling our workforce to meet the demands of tomorrow’s technology, while helping to stabilize the heavy-duty supply chain.

-“This transformative project will propel us into a new era of manufacturing excellence while strengthening our role in the industry and bringing significant growth to the community we call home.
-It would not be possible without the support of the MEDC, and we are proud to support both our community and our employees through this initiative.”
+“This transformative project will propel us into a new era of manufacturing excellence while strengthening our role in the industry and bringing significant growth to the community we call home.”